 - Family members should know how to turn off the house water, gas and electricity at the main valves or switches.

 - They should also know CPR, how to help someone who is choking, suffering from frostbite and first aid for severe bleeding and shock.
-The American Red Cross offers basic training of this nature.
+The Red Cross offers basic training of this nature.

 Know How to Prevent Frostbite